Unity-Technologies/unity-cloud-reference-project/README.md

 ## A Unity project for building a collaborative 3D design review tool

+> **🚨 Critical**: This release of the Unity Cloud Reference Project is no longer functional due to its dependencies on Unity Cloud beta SDKs that are no longer operational.
+A new release will be available shortly with updated SDKs.
+We apologize for the inconvenience.

 > **Important**: Unity Reference project is an experimental project.
 For early access, contact your Unity Sales partner.

 The Unity Reference Project is a fully functional collaborative design review tool for 3D assets.
 It's a Unity project that you can build on to create your own custom viewer application.
 It also lets you take advantage of any improvements that Unity publishes to GitHub.